kimbo128/contextmanager/developer/README.md

 The Developer MCP Server provides the following tools:

 - **startsession**: Starts a new development session and provides information about recent sessions, active projects, high-priority tasks, and upcoming milestones.
+Shows status and priority information for tasks and other entities, as well as identifies tasks ready to be worked on based on sequential dependencies.

 - **loadcontext**: Loads detailed context for an entity (project, component, feature, task, etc.) and tracks this context loading as part of the current session.
+Shows status values (inactive, active, complete), priority levels (high, low), and sequential relationships.

-- **endsession**: Performs a structured analysis of the development session through multiple stages (summary, achievements, task updates, new tasks, project status) and records this information in the persistent knowledge graph.
+- **endsession**: Performs a structured analysis of the development session through multiple stages (summary, achievements, task updates, new tasks, status updates, project status) and records this information in the persistent knowledge graph.

-- **buildcontext**: Creates new entities, relations, or observations in the knowledge graph.
+- **buildcontext**: Creates new entities, relations (including has_status, has_priority, and precedes), or observations in the knowledge graph.

-- **deletecontext**: Removes entities, relations, or observations from the knowledge graph.
+- **deletecontext**: Removes entities, relations (including status, priority, and sequential relations), or observations from the knowledge graph.

-- **advancedcontext**: Retrieves information from the knowledge graph with different query types (graph, search, nodes, related, decisions, milestone).
+- **advancedcontext**: Retrieves information from the knowledge graph with different query types (graph, search, nodes, related, decisions, milestone, status, priority, sequence).

 ## Prompts